That would be Joseph Stalin's dacha

 ), laundry, and cable TV (all in Russian but I still watched Highlander II - saw it 20 years ago, still really lame).
 The key element at Luda's is the swimming pool to take the edge off the humidity and extreme heat (today 32°C).
 Stolovayas abound in Adler, more so than any other place I've visited in Russia.
 After Uncle Joe's cottage I went to Sochi for something different and found a great Uzbekh cafe called Колибри (Colibri - hummingbird, same in Spanish, interesting) where soup, beans, chicken, amazing bread or lavash

-, and a half liter of ice cold Бойчик was 350p.
+, and a half liter of ice cold Бойчик (Boychik) beer was 350p.
 Transport

-Marshrut every few minutes along Lenin Street (the main highway) between Sochi, Adler, the airport, and train stations.
+Marshrutkiy every few minutes along Lenin Street (the main highway) between Sochi, Adler, the airport, and train stations.
 Fares range from 15-44p. depending on the distance.
-Also now a high speed train from Sochi to the airport via Adler for 50p. but only 4 times a day
+Also now a high speed train from Sochi to the airport via Adler for 50p. but only 4 times

 He wasn't very tall so the pool's maximum depth is ~5 feet.
 Guessing he suffered significant shrinkage during those infamous Russian winters.

-in either direction.
-Bus or marshrut 105 will also get you there. Зелёная Роща (Zelyonaya Roshcha, a.k.a, Green Grove)
+a day in either direction.
+Bus or marshrutka 105 will also get you there. Зелёная Роща (Zelyonaya Roshcha, a.k.a, Green Grove)